 The program consists of four fully online, sequential courses dedicated to building educators’ intentional design of maker-based learning experiences, documentation of those experiences, and tools and routines to discuss their work with colleagues.

 Participants will engage in weekly asynchronous learning experiences and discussions.
-The cohort will meet synchronously via Zoom for hands-on activities and conversation two to three times per module.
+The cohort will meet synchronously via Zoom for hands-on activities and conversation two times per module.

 2023 Program Dates